aatishb/DIYtouchpad/README.md

    ![arduino port](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/arduinoport.png)

    To test input, open up the serial plotter (Tools>Serial Plotter).
 If it works, you should see something like the below graph when you move the cursor around the touchpad.

+   ![example data](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/exampledata.png)

    *If you don't see this, check that the dropdown menu is set to 250000 baud (this is the rate at which the Arduino is currently sending data over the serial port).*

-   ![example data](https://raw.githubusercontent.com/aatishb/DIYtouchpad/master/images/exampledata.png)

-   *Remember to close the serial plotter when done to free up the serial port.*
+   *Important: Remember to close the serial plotter when done to free up the serial port.*

 4. Open input Processing sketch (input_touchpad) using [Processing](https://processing.org/).